liferay/liferay-docs/develop/tutorials/articles/14-themes-and-layout-templates/03-portlets-and-themes/02-portlet-decorators/00-portlet-decorators-intro.markdown

 Portlet Decorators, a more powerful mechanism to customize the style of the application wrapper.

-If you inspect the markup of your @product@ application when it's on a page you'll observe that it is wrapped by two layers.
+If you inspect the markup of your application when it's on a page you'll observe that it is wrapped by two layers.
 Among other things, these layers provide some common basic features like the drag and drop and the application border style.
 In order to protect these features, you can't modify